-- I Don't: The Morgendorffers are invited to a wedding, where Daria meets her like-minded (and similar-looking) aunt named Rita, Helen gets drunk, Quinn gets hit on by a priest, and Jake tries to play golf without his wife knowing.
+- I Don't: The Morgendorffers are invited to a wedding, where Daria meets her like-minded (and similar-looking) aunt named Amy, Helen gets drunk, Quinn gets hit on by a priest, and Jake tries to play golf without his wife knowing.

 - That Was Then, This is Dumb: Jake and Helen's hippie friends come over.
 Meanwhile, Daria and Jane join Trent and Jesse at the flea market.